Reading Company

-The Reading Company (/ˈrɛdɪŋ/ RED-ing) was a Philadelphia-headquartered railroad that provided passenger and freight transport in eastern Pennsylvania and neighboring states from 1924 until its acquisition by Conrail in 1976.
+The Reading Company (/ˈrɛdɪŋ/ RED-ing) was an American, Philadelphia-headquartered railroad that provided passenger and freight transport in eastern Pennsylvania and neighboring states from 1924 until its acquisition by Conrail in 1976.

 Commonly called the Reading Railroad and logotyped as Reading Lines, the Reading Company was a railroad holding company for most of its existence, and a single railroad in its later years.
 It operated service as Reading Railway System and was a successor to the Philadelphia and Reading Railway Company, founded in 1833.

 Until the decline in anthracite shipments from the Coal Region in Northeastern Pennsylvania following World War II, it was one of the most prosperous corporations in the United States.
 Enactment of the federally-funded Interstate Highway System in 1956 led to competition from the modern trucking industry.
 They used the Interstates for short-distance transportation of goods, which compounded the company's competition for freight business, forcing it into bankruptcy in 1971.

 In 1976, its railroad operations were spun off and merged into Conrail while the remainder of the corporation was renamed Reading International.